yashhere/Jekyll-Blog/about.md

 <!--permalink: /about/-->
 ---

+> Speak less than you know; have more than you show.

 Hi let me first introduce myself.
 I am Yash Agarwal, a junior at the department of [Computer Science and Engineering](http://cse.nitc.ac.in), [National Institute of Technology, Calicut](http://nitc.ac.in).
 I love trying new operating systems, languages, programs, and pretty much everything remotely related to computers.

 I made this blog from scratch using HTML, CSS and JavaScript.
 I don't consider myself a reinvent the wheel kind of guy, but I like to explore the things.